MelonKony/millmint/content/millmint/essays/social-economy.md

 Millions of Oslolans and others fled abroad after the Atomic War, and there is a large Vekllei disapora overseas.
 Since the end of British Occupation, however, Vekllei has received millions of immigrants, and the population has doubled since independence.
 Many of these migrants were motivated by ideological or material reasons, and many have a vested political interest in advancing their new home.

-Vekllei after all is not just a state determined by culture and geography; it is in fact a *sui generis* union of communities, without precedent or comparison.
-This is politically exciting to many disaffected peoples worldwide in an age of decline and, assisted by generous [century society laws](/century-society/), has inspired many to relocate there in the past 50 years.
+Vekllei after all is not just a state determined by culture and geography; <mark>it is in fact a *sui generis* union of communities, without precedent or comparison.</mark> This is politically exciting to many disaffected peoples worldwide in an age of decline and, assisted by generous [century society laws](/century-society/), has inspired many to relocate there in the past 50 years.

 ## Closing Summary